 Graze Orange & Dark Cacao Oat Millionaire Protein Flapjack is a real graze.
 Although it has some advantages, it’s still nothing you’d want to enjoy again and again.
 What’s more, I guess many will try it and won’t come back to it later.
 Considering this, you can skip it and carry on.

 Will I ever go back to this Graze protein flapjack?
 Not at all.
 It’s not pleasant and enjoyable in its flavour.
 And it has inferior ingredients.
-Do you need more reason to not to grab it from the shelf?
+Do you need even more reasons to not to grab it from the shelf?
 I do not.